sqrew/tunes/book/src/quick_reference.md

 ## Performance Tips

-- ✅ Pre-load frequently used samples with `preload_sample()`
+- Pre-load frequently used samples with `preload_sample() to avoid first-time lookup (caches sample)`
-- ✅ Use `play_sample()` for fire-and-forget game audio
+- Use `play_sample!()` for fire-and-forget game audio, compile time path resolution and startup file validation
-- ✅ Use `stream_file()` for long audio files (music, ambience)
+- Use `stream_file()` for long audio files (music, ambience)
-- ✅ SIMD and multi-core parallelism are automatic
+- SIMD and multi-core parallelism are automatic
-- ✅ GPU acceleration helps with heavy synthesis workloads
+- GPU acceleration helps with heavy synthesis workloads (if you have a discrete GPU) or wav exporting
-- ✅ Cache enables 18.6x realtime for repeated compositions

 ## Full Documentation